Perito

 Perito (Cilentan: Prito) is a town and comune in the province of Salerno in the Campania region of south-western Italy.
-As of 2011 its population was of 1,007.
+As of 2011 its population was 1,007.

 History

-In the Middle Ages Perito had an important role as fortified town in control of the valleys below.
-From 1801 to 1860 it was a hamlet of Orria, then it became an independent municipality.
+In the Middle Ages Perito had an important role as a fortified town in control of the valleys below.
+From 1801 to 1860 it was a hamlet of Orria, and then it became an independent municipality.

 Geography

-Perito is a hill town located in Cilento, included into its national park.
+Perito is a hill town located in Cilento, included in its national park.
 The municipal territory, partly crossed by Alento river, borders with Cicerale, Lustra, Monteforte Cilento, Orria, Prignano Cilento, Rutino and Salento.
 It counts a single hamlet (frazione): Ostigliano (pop.: 431).